CCExtractor/website/content/public/gsoc/repository_clients.md

 ` - First, you should tune the tuner to this frequency by callingazap -a 3 -r KOCE There 3 is adapter number and KOCE is one of the channels on this freq.`\
 ` - The you should get a video stream from this channel and send to CCExtractordvbstream -f 129000000 -c 3 -o 8192 | ccextractor -stdin -pn 2 -quiet -sendto example.com:303 -tcpdesc KOCE The first clause will send video stream from 129000000 freq. from adapter #3 to the standart output without filtering (//-o 8192// option).
 Then CCExtractor will filter program #2 (//-pn 2// option) and send to example.com:3030 server.`

-Note that in the guide above we didn\'t filter program using
+Note that in the guide above we didn't filter program using
 //dvbstream//, although it is possible.
 The reason for this is to show basic idea of scripts in //test/streaming// directory.
 These scripts allow you get multiple video streams from a single tuner and send them